-The results of explorations conducted by the Palma Plant Research Institute from 1994 to 2007 in several regions on the islands of Sumatra, North Sulawesi, Gorontalo, Kalimantan, and Papua found several areca accessions that have high genetic diversity and productivity.
-This genetic diversity is a valuable asset for future the development of areca nut plants.
-The Palm Plant Research Institute (BALITPALMA) has conserved ex-situ collections of 25 areca accessions from Aceh, North Sumatra, West Sumatra, Bengkulu, North Sulawesi, and Papua.
-The more detailed characteristics of these 25 areca germplasm accessions, see Table 2.
+The results of explorations conducted by the Nuta Plant Research Institute from 1994 to 2007 on the islands of Sumatra, North Sulawesi, Gorontalo, Kalimantan, and Papua found several Areca accessions with high genetic diversity and productivity.
+This genetic diversity is a valuable asset for future the development of Areca nut plants.
+The Nut Plant Research Institute (BALITNUTA) has conserved ex-situ collections of 25 Areca accessions from Aceh, North Sumatra, West Sumatra, Bengkulu, North Sulawesi, and Papua.
+The more detailed characteristics of these 25 Areca germplasm accessions, see Table 2.

 Table 2.
-Characteristics of the ex situ collection of areca nut germplasm
+Characteristics of the ex situ collection of Areca nut germplasm